Resources for parents

 Raising a child is not always easy but there are resources that can help you meet some of the challenges.
 This page is a guide to websites, books and DVDs that may answer some of your parenting questions.

 Advice on raising your child

-- Triple P - Positive Parenting Program—provides parents with practical information to support their child's growth and development.
-Triple P is currently free for all Queensland parents and carers and includes a range of seminars, resources, an online course, group sessions and one-on-one support so parents can receive as much or as little help as they need, depending on their individual preferences and situation.
+- Triple P – Positive Parenting Program—practical information to support your child's growth and development.
+Free for all Queensland parents and carers including a range of seminars, an online course, group sessions and one-on-one support, a digital magazine and an extra COVID-19 module in the online program.

 - Tips for new parents—a good way to get started.
-Find out how to prepare for your baby’s arrival and look after its health and wellbeing in those early weeks.
+Find out how to prepare for your baby’s arrival and look after their health and wellbeing in those early weeks.

 - Raising Children Network—a comprehensive website offering resources and information on parenting for children of all ages.